falcuun/AndroidCarpoolDummyApp/README.md

 # AndroidCarpoolDummyApp

+# App Only test in Bluestacks so far!!!
+1980x1080 Nougat 7.1 Android Version.
+Any UI imperfections you might experience on your phone are due to all being tested on a bit bigger screen.

 Android application simulating a Carpool Application by using local memory to store data and allow user to do some basic actions you would find in an carpool app, such as:
   -Registering
   -Logging In